dipAch/dipach.github.io/_posts/2020-08-18-playing-with-redis-source.md

     ...
 ```

 Once the mapped volume is available in your docker instance, we can build redis from the ground up.
-You will most linkely need to re-start your container after changing the above **docker-compose.yml** file.
+You will most likely need to re-start your container after changing the above **docker-compose.yml** file.

 With all of the above done, we can now connect to the shell interface of our running image instance (a.k.a the container).
 Type below command in your terminal window.